minio/docs/source/installation/deploy-minio-distributed.rst

 - ``/mnt/disk4``

 Each mount should correspond to a locally-attached drive of the same type and size.
+If using ``/etc/fstab`` or a similar file-based mount configuration, MinIO **strongly recommends** using drive UUID or labels to assign drives to mounts.
+This ensures that drive ordering cannot change after a reboot.

 MinIO limits the size used per disk to the smallest drive in the deployment.
 For example, if the deployment has 15 10TB disks and 1 1TB disk, MinIO limits the per-disk capacity to 1TB.
 Similarly, use the same model NVME, SSD, or HDD drives consistently across all nodes.
 Mixing drive types in the